 Epigenetics, DNA methylation, breast Cancer, prostate Cancer, urokinase, osteoporosis, DNA methylation, parathyroid hormone related peptide

 Research or Clinical Activities

 Using blood from patients with breast cancer and osteoporosis we are determining the DNA methylation landscape of these patients.
-The blood based “DNA methylation signatures” will be customized as noninvasive exquisite biomarkers that will be introduced into clinical practice and change the way we predict, diagnose stratify for therapy and follow up the progression of the disease.
+The blood based “DNA methylation signatures” will be customized as noninvasive exquisite biomarkers that will be introduced into clinical practice and change the way we predict, diagnose stratify for therapy and follow up the progression of disease.

 Our group is developing novel diagnostic and therapeutic strategies to block uPA production and its interaction with cell surface uPAR to block tumor growth and metastasis.
 Using our well- established models of breast and prostate cancer; we are examining the efficacy of various therapeutic strategies to block tumor progression.
-Additionally determination of the methylation of uPA and PAI-1 is being developed as a reliable diagnostic and prognostic marker in cancer.
+Additionally, determination of the methylation of uPA and PAI-1 is being developed as a reliable diagnostic and prognostic marker in cancer.

 Selected Recent Publications

 Mahmood N, Arakelian A, Szyf M, Rabbani SA.
 Methyl-CpG binding domain protein 2 plays a causal role in breast cancer growth and Metastasis. bioRxiv, 2020.10.06.328989.